LINKING ARMS ACROSS AMERICA

 What We Do

-IOB focuses on victim response and is available to work with survivors in order to connect them with helpful and necessary services including, but not limited to: housing, medical services, mental health counseling, health care, legal aid, law enforcement support and financial aid.
+IOB implements a victim-centered response and works with human trafficking survivors.
+IOB connects them with services including, but not limited to: housing, medical services, mental health counseling, health care, legal aid, law enforcement support and financial aid.